 Bladder stones are hard masses of minerals in your bladder.
-Bladder stones develop when the minerals in concentrated urine crystallize.
-This often happens when you can't completely empty your bladder.
+They develop when the minerals in concentrated urine crystallize and form stones.
+This often happens when you have trouble completely emptying your bladder.

-Small bladder stones may pass without treatment, but some need medications or surgery.
+Small bladder stones may pass without treatment, but sometimes bladder stones need medications or surgery.
 Left untreated, bladder stones may lead to infections and other complications.

 Sometimes bladder stones — even large ones — cause no problems.
 But if a stone irritates the bladder wall or blocks the flow of urine, signs and symptoms may include: